documentationfor yFiles for HTML 3.0.0.1

 }

-Using SVG currentColor, it is possible to set different colors for individual handles.
+Using SVG currentColor, you can set different colors for individual handles.

 // use currentColor for resize handles